dseeni/dotfiles-1/README.md

 ## Requirements

-- These dotfiles are designed to work best with the Kitty terminal emulator.
-Download and install the latest binaries here - https://sw.kovidgoyal.net/kitty/binary.html

 - Ensure you have either vim >= 8.0 or neovim installed

+These dotfiles are designed to work best with the Kitty terminal emulator, although any other emulator can be used.
+- Download and install the latest kitty binaries here - https://sw.kovidgoyal.net/kitty/binary.html.
+If you want to use a different terminal emulator, configure your terminal background color to `#3a3a3a` for best integration with my vim/tmux config.

 - Ensure you have fish installed
 ```